naaas94/quick-capture-snr/snr-quickcapture/qc-documentation/09-usage-examples.md

 successful = sum(1 for r in results if r['success'])
 print(f"Processed {len(results)} notes: {successful} successful, {len(results) - successful} failed")
 ```

+#### Processing Steps
+1. **Concurrent Processing**: Notes are processed concurrently using a thread pool, improving throughput and efficiency.
+2. **Progress Tracking**: The `tqdm` library is used to display a progress bar, providing real-time feedback on processing status.
+3. **Result Collection**: Results are collected for each note, including success status and any errors encountered.

 These examples demonstrate the flexibility and power of QuickCapture for various use cases, from simple note-taking to complex batch processing and system integration scenarios.
 noteId: "87ad5ef064c011f0970d05fa391d7ad1"